-The Show is set to air on BBC2 here in the UK and on iPlayer.
+The Show has moved to BBC 1 here in the UK and will also be available to watch on iPlayer.

 The show’s impressive warehouse setting is located in London’s Bermondsey, in the heart of the capital’s historical textiles quarter.
 For the truly geeky among you (we include ourselves in this category), the 2019 series was filmed at 47/49 Tanner Street (also the location of Dragon’s Den!), near Tower Bridge.

 The Great British Sewing Bee’s 2020 was the best year yet and included 12 incredibly talented sewists.
 The winner was Clare, a hospital doctor from Winchester with an amazing eye for accuracy and all things vintage!
 Read our interview with Clare to get all the behind the scenes gossip.